aayush-p/AWS-Lambda-Project/README.md

-# AWS Lambda - ESA
+# AWS Lambda
+This project is part of assignment to host a web application through AWS Lambda.

+I created a basic HTML page